pam-exchange/BreakGlass/Docs/Breakglass.md

 When referring to Break glass credentials these can be username & password or SSH key-pairs.
 Use of either will depend on the technology used when accessing servers and applica-tions.
 Unless discussed explicitly they are used interchangeably.
 Recommendations for successfully implementing PAM-related break glass processes are:
 1. When designing and implementing a PAM solution, make sure to address the topic of break glass with key stakeholders, covering all three categories of break glass.
 2. Consider each category and type of break glass in this guidance and aim to design and implement break glass processes for all categories.
-It is ok to exclude chosen scenari-os if the given circumstances merit it.
+It is ok to exclude chosen scenarios if the given circumstances merit it.
 For example, if the PAM solution is strategically chosen to not provide break glass access for privileged users (category 3) – but omit-ting break glass scenarios must be an active and documented decision.
 3. No solution should be considered fully implemented until processes are thoroughly documented, verified, and validated end-to-end.
 4. Ensure necessary training and availability of break glass playbooks for relevant staff: Make sure you are not only relying on one individual to perform break glass.
 Ensure that all relevant team members of the respective teams are trained and confident on what to do in an emergency.
 5. To avoid confusion and misunderstandings always clarify what category of break glass you are addressing.
 Be aware of biases that may cause a given stakeholder having a tunnel vision on one category of break glass:
-	a) PAM architects and engineers tend to focus on PAM Admin break glass to re-cover the PAM solution (category 1).
+     1. PAM architects and engineers tend to focus on PAM Admin break glass to re-cover the PAM solution (**category 1**).
-	b) Operationally-oriented stakeholders tend to focus on ensuring business conti-nuity and will prioritize that efficient break glass processes are in place in case of PAM outages to allow privileged user to retain access to target systems (category 2).
+     2. Operationally-oriented stakeholders tend to focus on ensuring business conti-nuity and will prioritize that efficient break glass processes are in place in case of PAM outages to allow privileged user to retain access to target systems (**category 2**).
-	3) Security- and compliance-oriented stakeholders tend to focus on getting any existing break glass processes covered by the PAM solution (category 3).
+     3. Security- and compliance-oriented stakeholders tend to focus on getting any existing break glass processes covered by the PAM solution (**category 3**).
 6. Define a process for rotating or changing credentials, and for validating break glass credentials.
 Update break glass account passwords regularly.
 7. All break glass processes should end with closing the break glass access, i.e. revoke access rights and/or rotate exposed credentials.
 It is also recommended to review or audit all break glass incident: Are there any identified improvements for the process-es?
 Was a break glass access justified?
 Were break glass access rights abused?
 8. Keep break glass processes as simple as possible – users need to be able to perform break glass unassisted and autonomously.
 Can it be a self-service break glass access?